AD15037/Scrambled-Words-Brainer/README.md

 # Privacy Policy

-Scrambled Words Brainer iOS App doesd not collect any user data of any Kind.
+Scrambled Words Brainer iOS App does not collect any user data of any Kind.
 The App does not access the internet at all.
 It's just a simple Game.
 Everything will be on User's Device.